Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 }
 ```

-You can see in the main `for` loop that for each iteration this kernel is ran seven times.
+You can see in the main `for` loop that for each iteration, this kernel runs seven times.
 You can run the simulation and visualize the result:

 ```BASH
 make aiesim aieviz